soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 tags: career
 ---

-At an interview, a mentor figure at my company was once asked: "how do you manage when multiple people reach out to you asking how you got your career in the games industry?"
+At an interview, a mentor figure at my company was asked: "how do you manage when multiple people reach out to you asking how you got your career in the games industry?"

 He advised them to write a blog entry about it and start pointing folks there as the first stop.

 This is that post!